-From Guest Author on September 1st, 2010 in Flooring
+From Margaret Everton on September 01, 2010 in Flooring

 Today’s post is from Rob Jones, chief blogger, social media guy and online marketer with BuildDirect, an online building materials and flooring supplier.

 Hardwood flooring is a reliable, great-looking and very long-lasting floor option.
 Millions of homeowners and companies invest in hardwood floor installations every year with great satisfaction and long-term success for all of these reasons.

 Just be aware that it doesn’t always make sense for your particular space.
 This can be due to environmental barriers like high-moisture content, for instance.
 When this is the case, it’s time to reassess.